 (4) If an applicant fails to comply with a direction under subregulation (3), the applicant is to be taken to have withdrawn the application.

+[Regulation 6.7 inserted in Gazette 24 Aug 2007 p.
+4268.]

 6.8.
 Decision to vary licence

 (1) After receiving an application made under regulation 6.7, the Commissioner may vary the licence authorising the applicant to do high risk work of a class to which the application relates if the Commissioner is satisfied that the applicant is competent to do high risk work of that class.